justrecht/justrecht/README.md

 # Hi there! 👋

 Welcome to my GitHub!
-I'm **Jeverly**, a beginner developer always exploring new technologies and building cool projects.
+I'm **Jeverly**, a beginner developer always exploring new technologies and building cool projects (maybe).

-## 🚀 About Me
-- 💻 Web & Mobile Developer
-- 🎨 Minimalist UI Enthusiast
-- 🚀 Always learning and improving

 ## 🌐 Connect with Me